Coat of arms of Guanajuato

 The Shield of the State of Guanajuato, which originally belonged to the city of the same name, was created by King Carlos I of Spain.
 The composition of the Shield is as follows: It rests on a mantel depicting being of colored marble trimmed with gold.
 At the base there is a shell supported by two laurel branches that they are joined by a blue ribbon.
 The shell that links the shield symbolizes the stability of the home, widening its borders.
 The background with a field of gold means nobility, magnanimity and purity of feelings, and at the same time, the richness of metals precious that are in the entity.
 The auction is a symbol of greatness.
 The laurels are the symbol of victory and the acanthus of the Fidelity; in the center it bears the image of the Santa Fe de la Granada, which symbolizes the triumph of the Catholic monarchs over the Muslims.

+Historical coats

+The symbol is used by all successive regimes in Guanajuato, in different forms.